trilogy-group/leather/devspaces/README.md

 3. Once devspaces started, run `devspaces exec <devspaces-name>` command.

 4. After previous command a new CMD window should be opened.
-CMD should be inside devspaces container.
+CMD should be inside devspaces container in `/data` folder location.

 5. Clone the source code from https://github.com/trilogy-group/leather.git on sync folder on your local machine.
 Wait until it will be synced.
-You may find out your sync folder by running `devsapces info <devspaces-name>` command.
+You may find out your sync folder by running `devspaces info <devspaces-name>` command.

 6. Run the following commands to build the project

 ```
-cd /data
 git clone https://github.com/trilogy-group/leather.git
 cd leather
 mix deps.get       # install elixir dependencies